xmos/lib_xud/doc/rst/basic_usage.rst

 .. _sec_basic_usage:

 ***********
-Basic Usage
+Basic usage
 ***********

-Basic use is termed to mean each endpoint runs in its own dedicated core.
+Basic use is termed to mean each endpoint runs in its own dedicated thread.
-Multiple endpoints in a single core are possible, please see :ref:`sec_advanced_usage`.
+Multiple endpoints in a single thread are possible, please see :ref:`sec_advanced_usage`.

-Operation is synchronous in nature: The endpoint tasks make calls to blocking functions and wait for the transfer to complete before proceeding.
+Operation is synchronous in nature: The endpoint tasks make calls to blocking functions and waits for the transfer to complete before proceeding.

-XUD IO Task
+XUD IO task
 ===========

 ``XUD_Main()`` is the main task that interfaces with the USB transceiver.